erkac/f5-demo-lab/F5-CLI/README.md

   * Install the latest version of DO extension to BIG-IP.
   * Install the DO from `../DO/do-vlab-full.json`.
   * Please do not forget to insert the valid Registration Key into `"regKey":` variable in `../DO/do-vlab-full.json`.
-  * Sometimes (sometimes, when the installation of DO takes a longer time) it returns an error, but please look for the final status of the command (or double check using `f5 bigip extension do show`):
+  * Sometimes (when the installation of DO takes a longer time) it returns an error, but please look for the final status of the command (or double check using `f5 bigip extension do show`):

     ```json
     "result": {